researchsetup/researchsetup.github.io/researchmodel.md

 Viewing "marketing" through an optimization lens helps us think about two common types of sub-optimal strategies (since $P(buys\ p's\ ideas)\approx1$):

 1. $P(aware\ of\ p)\gg P(impact \| r)$  Overmarketing is when the amount of awareness is not consummerate with the expected impact of the work on others.
-2. $P(aware\ of\ p)\ll P(impact \| r)$ Arguably a more wide-spread issue is _undermarketing_, where work that could have lots of impact is not marketing enough for people to know about it.
+2. $P(aware\ of\ p)\ll P(impact \| r)$ Arguably a more wide-spread issue is _undermarketing_, where work that could have lots of impact is not marketed enough for people to know about it.

-Both are suboptimal because it distracts from other impactful work (the first case), or deprives others from doing impactful work (the second case).
+Both are suboptimal because it misleads others  (the first case), or deprives others from doing impactful work (the second case).
 I consider the second case a bigger issue because it is more widespread and requires training.

 Why are papers undermarketed?
 My hypothesis is that $P(impact\| p)$ is difficult to measure, and the authors are overly conservative in their estimates.
 Meaning that the author's perception of their own work is lower than what it actually is.
-Hopefully sampling from positive colleagues is a good way of compensating for this bias.
+Consider applying an estimation procedure; for instance, sampling from colleagues is a good way of compensating for your internal bias.